mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 - If used, the `override path`_ must be given as a path to the csfle_ dynamic library file *itself*, and not simply the directory that contains it.

-- If the `override path`_ is specified, the `search paths`_ will be ignored.

-- For csfle_ `search paths`_ and the `override path`_, if the given path is a relative path and the first path component is the literal string :ts:`"$ORIGIN"`, the :ts:`"$ORIGIN"` component will be replaced by the absolute path to the directory containing the libmongocrypt_ library that is performing the csfle_ search.
+- If the given `override path`_ is a relative path and the first path component is the literal string :ts:`"$ORIGIN"`, the :ts:`"$ORIGIN"` component will be replaced by the absolute path to the directory containing the libmongocrypt_ library that is performing the csfle_ search.
 This behavior mimics the ``$ORIGIN`` behavior of the ``RUNPATH``/``RPATH`` properties of ELF executable files.
 This permits bundling the csfle_ library along with libmongocrypt_ for creating portable application distributions without relying on a externally/globally available csfle_ library.

   .. note:: No other ``RPATH``/``RUNPATH``-style substitutions are available.

-- For csfle_ `search paths`_, if a search path string is :ts:`"$SYSTEM"`, then
-  |---| instead of libmongocrypt_ searching for csfle_ in a directory named
-  "``$SYSTEM``" |---| libmongocrypt_ will defer to the operating system's own dynamic-library resolution mechanism when processing that search-path.

-- If a `search path`_ or `override path`_ is given as a relative path, that path will be resolved relative to the working directory of the operating system process.
+- If the `override path`_ is given as a relative path, that path will be resolved relative to the working directory of the operating system process.

 - If an `override path`_ was specified and libmongocrypt_ fails to load csfle_
-  from that filepath, libmongocrypt_ will fail to initialize with a hard-error.
+  from that filepath, libmongocrypt_ will fail to initialize with a hard-error. libmongocrypt_ will not attempt to search for csfle_ in any other locations.

-- If libmongocrypt_ fails to load the csfle_ library from the `search paths`_,
-  libmongocrypt_ will proceed without error and presume that csfle_ is unavailable.
+- If libmongocrypt_ fails to load the csfle_ library after searching the system (and no `override path`_ is specified), libmongocrypt_ will proceed without error and presume that csfle_ is unavailable.

-- If |opt-paths| is specified to be an empty array, the resulting csfle_ search paths will also be an empty array, effectively disabling csfle_ searching.

-  In this case, unless |opt-path-override| is specified, libmongocrypt_ is guaranteed not to load csfle_.

 Detecting csfle_ Availability